Cephelo/backpacktf-notifier/README.md

 If you don't already have it, you can get it here: https://code.visualstudio.com/download

 ### 3. Download the source code
-Download the latest source code release from the releases tab on the right, and unzip the file - you should have a folder now.
+Download the latest source code release from the releases tab on the right, and unzip the file - you should now have a folder called "backpacktf-notifier-Version-1.1.1 (or something like that).

 Move that folder to wherever you like, preferably somewhere easily accessible.